Increasing the Effectiveness of Automatic Payment Posting (AutoCash)

-A significant percentage of large corporations utilize highly advanced ERP systems, such as SAP and Oracle, which have AutoCash rules to determine how to automatically apply customer payments.
+A significant percentage of large corporations utilize highly advanced ERP systems, such as SAP and Oracle, which have AutoCash rules to determine how to automatically apply for customer payments.
 These advanced systems use the customer’s open balance, along with the AutoCash rules set up in the ERP, to determine how to apply receipts and whether to allow partial payments to be applied.
-Utilizing automatic payment processing tools, such as AutoCash, can be a great way to increase the productivity of the Customer Payment Processing organization and, yet, AutoCash application rates vary significantly across companies, even within similar industries.
+Utilizing automatic payment processing tools, such as AutoCash, can be a great way to increase the productivity of the Customer Payment Processing organization, yet, AutoCash application rates vary significantly across companies, even within similar industries.

 Some of the typical internal root causes and external behaviors that result in defects in customer payments versus billed amounts include: